Risk assets rally to records as U.S. political uncertainty ebbs

 Short of spelling out his defeat after repeated false claims that he had won the Nov.
 3 race, President Donald Trump said Monday he told the federal agency that must sign off on the presidential transition to begin the process.

-Japan’s Nikkei closed overnight at its highest since 1991, European stocks were at their highest since February and Wall Street’s Dow Industrials hit a record high, with reports of Biden’s nomination of former Federal Reserve Chair Janet Yellen further enticing risk investors.
+Japan’s Nikkei closed at its highest since 1991, European stocks ended at their highest since February and Wall Street’s Dow Industrials hit a record high above 30,000, with reports of Biden’s nomination of former Federal Reserve Chair Janet Yellen further enticing risk investors.

 “Investors anticipate a Yellen-led Treasury alongside Fed Chair (Jerome) Powell will deliver an unprecedented coordination of monetary and fiscal policy that will pump up the battered sectors of the U.S. economy,” said Edward Moya, senior market analyst at OANDA in New York.

-The pan-European STOXX 600 index rose 0.91% and MSCI’s gauge of stocks across the globe gained 1.34% and is on track to close at a record high.
+The pan-European STOXX 600 index rose 0.91% and MSCI’s gauge of stocks across the globe gained 1.41%, on track to close at a record high.

 Bitcoin rose over 5% and has $20,000 in sight, with traders expecting volatility ahead due partly to Thursday’s Thanksgiving holiday in U.S. markets.
 Gold fell for the fifth session in six.